Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Abstract

 \section{Abstract}

 { Measurements of the total and differential fiducial cross sections for the \PZ boson decaying into two neutrinos are presented at the LHC in proton-proton collisions at a center-of-mass energy of $13\TeV$.
 The data were collected by the CMS detector in 2016 and correspond to an integrated luminosity of 35.9\fbinv.
 In these measurements, events are selected containing an imbalance in transverse momentum and one or more energetic jets.
 The fiducial differential cross section is measured as a function of the \PZ boson transverse momentum.
-The results are combined with a previous measurement of charged-lepton decays of the \PZ boson. }
+The results are combined with a previous measurement of charged-lepton decays of the \PZ boson.
+The measured total fiducial cross section for events with \PZ boson transverse momentum greater than 200\GeV is $3000^{+180}_{-170}$\unit{fb}. }

 { pdfauthor={CMS Collaboration}, pdftitle={Measurement of the Z boson differential production cross section in the invisible decay mode in proton-proton collisions at sqrts = 13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, Z boson, cross section, invisible decay} }